alexm622/javafx-editor/README.md

 Building
 ===
+Steps:
-use the command `mvn clean install` to build into a jar file, then you can find the compiled jar file in the `target` folder. you can run this through command line after running `mvn clean install` buy just running the command `java -jar target/javafx-editor-1.0.0.jar` or you
+1. use the command `mvn clean install` to build into a jar file.
+2. The final jar file will be between 10 and 15 megabytes and in the target folder

+Alternative steps:
+1. use the command `mvn javafx:run` to run the file without building a jar file

 Used Libraries
 ===